Gakkykun/water-quality-modeling/water-quality-modeling/fortranBasics.md

 # Fortran basics

-In Fortran, you need to declare a type of variable.
+In Fortran, you need to first declare a type of variable.
 The types for number typically used are real (a number with a decimal point) and integer (a number without a decimal point).
 We want to set double precision for real to conduct more accurate calculations.
 We can use a module, iso_fortran_env and add (real64) to real as shown below.

 ```Fortran
 use,intrinsic :: iso fortran env